albertattard/spring-boot-camp/docs/02-data/06-custom-queries.md

 We are able to return all offices using the provided [`findAll()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#findAll--) method.
 In this section we will introduce custom queries and take advantage of [Spring Repositories](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.repositories).

 For the time being we will not expose any of the features added here to the front-end as this is covered at a later stage.
+Our changes should stop at the service layer.

 ## Table of contents
 {: .no_toc .text-delta }